Realestasia/realestasia.com/_posts/2014-09-05-PH-ortigas-the-sandstone-at-portico.markdown

 ---

 <h3>Development Overview</h3>
-<p>Portico will be a mixed -use high- rise condominium development and retail district in Ortigas.
+<p>Portico will be a mixed-use high-rise condominium development and retail district in Ortigas.
 Masterplanned to feature an urban
   courtyard experience like no other, it takes inspiration from the Museum of Modern Art's (MoMA) courtyards in New York City, with its lush greenways, cobblestone pavements and quaint open spaces.</p>

 <h3>General Information</h3>